What Is a Bunion?

 If your bunion gets too severe, it may be difficult to walk.
 Your pain may become chronic and you may develop arthritis.

 Most bunions are treatable without surgery.
 Prevention is always best.
-To minimize your chances of developing a bunion, never force your foot into a tight shoe that crowds your toes or doesn't fit.
-Choose shoes that conform to the shape of your feet and
+To minimize your chances of developing a bunion, never force your foot into tight shoes that don't fit or crowd your toes.
+Choose shoes that conform to the shape of your feet and ones

-ones with wide insteps, broad toe boxes, and soft soles.
-Avoid shoes that are short, tight or sharply pointed, and those with heels higher than 2 1/4 inches.
+with wide insteps, broad toe boxes, and soft soles.
+Avoid shoes that are short, tight, or sharply pointed, and those with heels higher than 2 1/4 inches.

-If your bunion has progressed to the point where you have difficulty walking or experience pain despite changing shoes, you may need surgery.
+If your bunion has progressed to the point where you have difficulty walking or experience pain despite changing shoes, you may be a candidate surgery.
 Bunion surgery realigns bone, ligaments, tendons, and nerves so your big toe can be brought

 The American Orthopaedic Foot & Ankle Society (AOFAS) offers information on this site as an educational service.
 The content of FootCareMD, including text, images, and graphics, is for informational purposes only.
 The content is not intended to substitute